-- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Very low. - 14.
-Average percent litter cover (%) and depth ( in): Average litter cover is 15-25% with depths of 0.1 to 0.2 inches.
-Litter cover is in contact with soil surface with little evidence of biological activity. - 15.
-Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 250 lbs/acre - 16.
-Potential invasive (including noxious) species (native and non-native).
+12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Mid-stature bunch grasses > mid-stature rhizomatous grasses > short stature grasses/grasslikes > shrubs > forbs Sub-dominant: Other: Additional: 13.
+Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Minimal decadence, typically associated with shrub component.
+14. Average percent litter cover (%) and depth (in): Average litter cover is 25 to 35% and depth of 0.25 to 0.5 inches.
+Litter cover is in contact with soil surface.
+15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): English: 800 -1200 lb/ac (1000 lb/ac average); Metric: 896-1344 kg/ha (1120 kg/ha average).
+16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Blue grama, Birdfoot sagebrush, Big sagebrush, Annuals, Exotics, and Species found on Noxious Weed List.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: As this site deteriorates species such as rhizomatous wheatgrasses, bluegrasses, and big sagebrush will increase.
+Annual forbs and grasses such as cheatgrass will invade.